231 Community Organizations jobs in the United States

 + Bachelor's degree required.

-+ Minimum 3 years' combined experience in working in a science-related organization or laboratory space, preferably in a collaborative or shared working environment, and working in a customer-facing role.
++ At least 3 years of combined experience in working in a science-related organization or laboratory space, preferably in a collaborative or shared working environment, and working in a customer-facing role.

 + Experience with both academic research and early-stage industry science.